Clastify logo

 17-21

-John Jay College of Criminal Justice has an ACT score range with a 25th percentile of 17 and a 75th percentile of 21.
-Being within this range does not guarantee admission; however, being closer to the upper end (21) is a positive indicator for applicants.
-Those scoring at the lower end (17) may need to enhance their application with stronger grades, essays, awards, and extracurricular activities to remain competitive.
+John Jay College of Criminal Justice has an ACT score range from 17 at the 25th percentile to 21 at the 75th percentile.
+While being within this range does not guarantee admission, applicants on the upper end of the range are in a favorable position.
+Those on the lower end will likely need to enhance their application with stronger grades, essays, awards, and extracurricular activities to improve their chances of acceptance.

 ACT Math Score Requirements